-- ??:??:??:??:??:?? (default setting) The device applies the rule to MAC data peakets with any explicit to MAC. - The device applies the rule to MAC data packets with any source address. - Valid MAC address
+- ??:??:??:??:??:?? (default setting) The device applies the rule to MAC data packets with any set - The device applies the rule to MAC data packets with any source address. - Valid MAC address

 The device applies the rule to MAC data packets with the specified source address.
 You use the ? character as a wild card.